Penn1084/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 set a script that lists all local variables and environment variables, and functions.
-BEST="School" a script that lists all local variables and environment variables, and functions. export School="BEST" a script that creates a new global variable.
+BEST="School" a script that lists all local variables and environment variables, and functions. export School="BEST" a script that creates a new global variable. echo $((TRUEKNOWLEDGE + 128)) a script that prints the result of the addition of 128 with the value stored in the environment variable TRUEKNOWLEDGE, followed by a new line.